-In the centre of Pont-Aven some iconic places are also to be found: the triangular plaza opening in front of the museum which housed the market and. the harbour. course. represented here in paintings.
+In the centre of Pont-Aven some iconic places are also to be found: the triangular plaza opening in front of the museum which housed the market and, of course, the harbour, represented here in two paintings.
 This anonymous work, realist in technique, from the 1880s depicts a scene of coastal navigation.
-The Harbour Pont-Aven is by Gaston Roullet. who was an official artist of the French Navv and verv welltravelled.
+The Harbour of Pont-Aven is by Gaston Roullet, who was an official artist of the French Navy and very well- travelled.